emmawalshdev/The-Book-bar/README.md

 ### Code
 The following code was used directly in this project:
-  * [Codepen - hesguru](https://codepen.io/hesguru/pen/BaybqXv) - used to create the star rating bar for reviews.
+  * [Codepen - hesguru](https://codepen.io/hesguru/pen/BaybqXv) - used to create the five-star rating bar for reviews.
   * [Python - secrets code](https://docs.python.org/3/library/secrets.html) - used to generate random ids for each review.

 The following code has been modified in this project:
-  * [StackOverflow - dippas](https://stackoverflow.com/questions/37127123/change-color-of-underline-input-and-label-in-materialize-css-framework/37127156) - used to change the color of the materialize input fields.
+  * [Stack Overflow - dippas](https://stackoverflow.com/questions/37127123/change-color-of-underline-input-and-label-in-materialize-css-framework/37127156) - used to change the color of the materialize input fields.

 ###  Media